How to Get Rid of Termites in Your Florida Home

 • Liquid non-repellent.
 This is a liquid that kills termites when they touch it.
 They can’t detect that it’s there, and once they’re walking over the liquid, it’s too late for them.

 Of course, the best way to treat termites is with professional help!
+You can also check out our blog about preventing termites in your home.

-Leave it to the Professionals
+Leave it to the Professionals!

 If you choose to fight against termites, we wish you the best of luck.
 It can often be difficult to judge whether you’ve exterminated the entire termite colony, which is why we always recommend professional treatment for such a potentially expensive problem.
 At Paul’s, we understand nothing is more important than protecting your family and the investment you made in your home - and we’re here to help!
+We offer pest control in the Tallahassee and Jacksonville areas.

 This blog was written by Kent D. Edmunds, CEO of Paul's Pest Control.
 Kent has been working with Paul's Termite & Pest Control since 1989 and is a certified pest control operator in both Georgia and Florida!